Khurrm/csv_to_google_sheets/README.md

 # csv_to_google_sheets
- A task to read data from csv file and then write it to Google sheets
+ A task to read data from csv file (located on a local server) and then write it to a defined Google sheets